Centaur (rocket stage): Current engines

+Centaur engines have evolved over time, and three versions (RL10A-4-2, RL10C-1 and RL10C-1-1) are in use as of 2024 (see table below).
+All versions utilize liquid hydrogen and liquid oxygen.

 History

-The Centaur concept originated in 1956 when Convair began studying a liquid hydrogen fueled upper stage.
+The Centaur concept originated in 1956 when the Convair division of General Dynamics began studying a liquid hydrogen fueled upper stage.
 The ensuing project began in 1958 as a joint venture among Convair, the Advanced Research Projects Agency (ARPA), and the U.S. Air Force.
 In 1959, NASA assumed ARPA's role.
 Centaur initially flew as the upper stage of the Atlas-Centaur launch vehicle, encountering a number of early developmental issues due to the pioneering nature of the effort and the use of liquid hydrogen.
 In 1994 General Dynamics sold their Space Systems division to Lockheed-Martin.

 Centaur A-D (Atlas)

 The Centaur was originally developed for use with the Atlas launch vehicle family.
 Known in early planning as the 'high-energy upper stage', the choice of the mythological Centaur as a namesake was intended to represent the combination of the brute force of the Atlas booster and finesse of the upper stage.

-Initial Atlas-Centaur launches used developmental versions, labeled Centaur-A through -C. The only Centaur-A launch on 8 May 1962 ended in an explosion 54 seconds after liftoff when insulation panels on the Centaur separated early, causing the LH2 tank to overheat and rupture.
+Initial Atlas-Centaur launches used developmental versions, labeled Centaur-A through -C.

+The only Centaur-A launch on 8 May 1962 ended in an explosion 54 seconds after liftoff when insulation panels on the Centaur separated early, causing the LH2 tank to overheat and rupture.
+This version was powered by two RL10A-1 engines.

 After extensive redesigns, the only Centaur-B flight on 26 November 1963 was successful.
+This version was powered by two RL10A-3 engines.

-Centaur-C flew three times with two failures and one launch declared successful although the Centaur failed to restart.
-Centaur-D was the first version to enter operational service, with fifty-six launches.
+Centaur-C flew three times between 1964 and 1965, with two failures and one launch declared successful although the Centaur failed to restart.
+This version was also powered by two RL10A-3 engines.